UPPMAX/UPPMAX-documentation/docs/software/perl_packages.md

 ## What is available already in the perl modules?

-A number of packages are available by default with all Perl versions.
-For Perl version 5.18.4 in particular (available through the software module system as perl/5.18.4), we have installed many more Perl packages.
-These are available by loading the software module perl_modules/5.18.4.
-We have a complete list of the Perl packages available in this software module.
+- A number of packages are available by default with all Perl versions.

+- For Perl version 5.18.4 in particular (available through the software module system as `perl/5.18.4`), we have installed many more Perl packages.
+These are available by loading the software module `perl_modules/5.18.4`.
+We have a [complete list of the Perl packages available](perl.md#perl-module-search-on-perl_modules5262rackham).

-If you would like to use BioPerl, module avail BioPerl after loading bioinfo-tools will show the versions available.
-The latest is BioPerl/1.6.924_Perl5.18.4, which is built against Perl 5.18.4 so also loads the modules perl/5.18.4 and perl_modules/5.18.4.
+- If you would like to use [**BioPerl**](https://bioperl.org/), `module avail BioPerl` after loading bioinfo-tools will show the versions available.
+The latest is `BioPerl/1.6.924_Perl5.18.4`, which is built against Perl `5.18.4` so also loads the modules `perl/5.18.4` and `perl_modules/5.18.4`.

 ## Install other packages

-You could email support at support@uppmax.uu.se and suggest we include the package in perl_modules.
+You could email support at support@uppmax.uu.se and suggest we include the package in `perl_modules`.
 If that doesn't work, or you decide to install it for yourself, please keep reading.

 First you have to decide where you want to put your local Perl packages.
 Save this in a temporary environment variable called MY_PERL, make sure to substitute the path with your own: